maliahavlicek/ms4_challenger/README.md

 Once a user is logged in the current product associated with their account will have the checkout button grayed out.
 If a user clicks on a checkout button, they will be required to authenticate.
 By default a user is assigned the Free product.

 <img width="350" height="auto" src="documentation/pages/ms4-challenger-product-page.png">

+To keep a consistent look of the price object on the checkout page as well as the products list page, a custom [filter](https://github.com/maliahavlicek/ms4_challenger/blob/64c67ed7a8494ca82a74af87d9f834000b1e50d9/products/templatetags/products_tags.py#L9) was made so a ton of tedious HTML didn't have to be repeated.

 ### Login Page
 The login page is the front door for the authenticated user experience.
 It has a password reset and registration link so users that can't remember their password or those new to the site that want to join do not have to hunt and search for those options.